algosup/2024-2025-project-3-quickest-path-team-7/Document/Functional/FunctionalSpecifications.md

 - Parse the `USA-roads.csv` file.
 - Construct the graph using:
   - **Adjacency List**: A space-efficient representation for large datasets.
-  - **Adjacency Matrix**: Easier to implement but less space-efficient.

 **Output**:
 - A directed graph ready for validation.